 Bluetooth speakers under $100 are hard to shop for.
 Most people don’t mind if a speaker that costs less than $20 breaks, because it was “good enough” while it lasted.
 You might even be able to afford replacing it.
 But the point of no return is when you spend $100.
 It starts to become more of an investment, rather than a mere accessory for your phone.
 Bluetooth speakers under $100 need to be more than good enough; they need to be great.

 As you should expect for this price-point, there needs to be a certain level of durability and quality to the product.
 These aren’t cheap, and though they’re not the most expensive or best sounding speakers you’ll ever hear, you still want to get your money’s worth.
 This list has a speaker for everyone, including a few staples and some you might not have heard of.
 But if it made this list, it deserves to be here.

-You might also like: Best Bluetooth Speakers Under $50
+You might also like: Best Bluetooth speakers under $50

 JBL Flip 4Full Review

 Another positive is that the new Connect+ button lets you connect this speaker with up to 100 others to play music in sync, but on the downside this feature isn’t backwards compatible with previous versions.
 So if you have a JBL Flip 3 and was going to double up with the new Flip 4 you’re out of luck.
-Battery life is also spec’d at around 12 hours when you leave the volume at around 50%, but if you play music on max volume you shouldn’t expect to get more than 4 or 5 hours out of it.
-But even with those caveats this is still one of the best speakers you can get if you’re looking for an all-around speaker that sounds good and is durable enough to go with you wherever you go, go with the JBL Flip 4.
+Battery life is also spec’d at around 12 hours when you leave the volume at around 50 percent, but if you play music on max volume you shouldn’t expect to get more than four, maybe five hours out of it.
+Even with those caveats, this is still our pick, beating all other Bluetooth speakers under $100.
+If you’re looking for an all-around speaker that sounds good and is durable enough to go with you wherever you go, go with the JBL Flip 4.

 UE Roll 2Full Review

-Anker Soundcore Sport XLFull Review
+Anker SoundCore Sport XLFull Review

 Didn’t find what you were looking for checkout these best lists: